antonsaga/azure-defender-sentinel-lab/day-6-defender-telemetry-xdr/README.md

 ## Phase 1 – Baseline Telemetry Validation

-Before attempting to trigger any alerts, the environment was validated to ensure a clean baseline state.
+Before attempting to trigger any alerts, the environment was checked to confirm a clean baseline state.

-### No Existing Alerts or Timeline Noise
+- No active alerts

-The Defender portal was checked to confirm there were no pre-existing alerts or endpoint timeline activity.
+- No existing endpoint timeline activity

 ![Empty Alerts Page](images/EmptyAlertsPageDefenderforEndpoint.png)
 ![Empty Timeline](images/EmptyTimelineDefenderforEndpoint.png)